BAIXO IGUAÇU HYDROELECTRIC POWER PLANT

 Baixo Iguaçu, our new hydroelectric project in Brazil

-The Iberdrola group, through its subsidiary Neoenergia, is building the Baixo Iguaçú power station in Brazil, which after its commissioning on December 2018 will have an installed capacity of over 350 MW and supply renewable energy to one million people.
+Iberdrola group, through its subsidiary Neoenergia*, has built the Baixo Iguaçu power station in Brazil.
+The facility, which was commissioned on December 2018, has an installed capacity of over 350 MW and supplies renewable energy to one million people.

 Total installed capacity

 3,000 direct jobs